Barycentric-alignment and reconstruction loss minimization for domain generalization: Limitations of Previous Upper Bounds

 We denote the unseen domain by $(\mu^{(u)}, f^{(u)}, g^{(u)})$ and the seen domain by $(\mu^{(s)}, f^{(s)}, g^{(s)})$.
 Let $\mathcal{F} = \{f | f: \mathbb{R}^d \rightarrow \mathbb{R}^{d'} \}$ be a set of \textit{representation functions}, $\mathcal{G}=\{g | g: \mathbb{R}^{d'} \rightarrow \mathcal{Y}\}$ a set of stochastic \textit{labeling functions}.
 Here, the label space $\mathcal{Y}$ is considered as binary.
-A \textit{hypothesis} $h: \mathbb{R}^d \rightarrow \mathcal{Y}$ is obtained by composing each $g \in \mathcal{G}$ with each $f \in \mathcal{F}$, i.e., $h = g \circ f$.
-Next, we rewrite Theorem 1 in \citep{ben2007analysis} using our notations.
+A \textit{hypothesis} $h: \mathbb{R}^d \rightarrow \mathcal{Y}$ is obtained by composing each $g \in \mathcal{G}$ with each $f \in \mathcal{F}$, \textit{i.e.}, $h = g \circ f$.
+Next, we rewrite Theorem 1 in \cite{ben2007analysis} using our notations.

-\begin{theorem} \citep{ben2007analysis} Let $f$ be a fixed representation function from input space to representation space and $\mathcal{G}$ be a hypothesis space of VC-dimension $k$.
-If a random labeled sample of size $m$ is generated by applying $f$ to i.i.d. samples from the seen domain, then with probability at least $1- \delta$, for every $g \in \mathcal{G}$:
+\textbf{Theorem 1 in \cite{ben2007analysis}}. \textit{Let $f$ be a fixed representation function from the input space to representation space and $\mathcal{G}$ be a hypothesis space of VC-dimension $k$.
+If random labeled samples of size $m$ are generated by applying $f$ to i.i.d. samples from the seen domain, then with probability at least $1- \delta$, for every $g \in \mathcal{G}$:

-where $e$ is the base of the natural logarithm, $d_{\mathcal{H}}$ is $\mathcal{H}$-divergence (please see Definition 1 in \citep{ben2010theory}, Definition 2.1 in \citep{zhao2019learning} or Definition 1 in \citep{kifer2004detecting}), $R^{(u)}(g)=\mathbb{E}_{\bm{z} \sim f_{\# }\mu^{(u)}}| g(\bm{z}) -g^{(u)}(\bm{z})|$ denotes the risk in the unseen domain, $R^{(s)}(g)=\mathbb{E}_{\bm{z} \sim f_{\#} \mu^{(s)}}| g(\bm{z}) -g^{(s)}(\bm{z})|$ and $\hat{R}^{(s)}(g)$ denote the risk in the seen domain and its empirical estimation, respectively, and:
+where $e$ is the base of the natural logarithm, $d_{\mathcal{H}}$ is $\mathcal{H}$-divergence (please see Definition 1 in \cite{ben2010theory}, Definition 2.1 in \cite{zhao2019learning} or Definition 1 in \cite{kifer2004detecting}), $R^{(u)}(g)=\mathbb{E}_{\bm{z} \sim f_{\# }\mu^{(u)}}\big[| g(\bm{z}) -g^{(u)}(\bm{z})|\big]$ denotes the risk in the unseen domain, $R^{(s)}(g)=\mathbb{E}_{\bm{z} \sim f_{\#} \mu^{(s)}}\big[| g(\bm{z}) -g^{(s)}(\bm{z})|\big]$ and $\hat{R}^{(s)}(g)$ denote the risk in the seen domain and its empirical estimation, respectively, and: